abohassan123/aws-redshift-creation-IaC-DataPipeline/README.md

 # aws-redshift-creation-IaC-DataPipeline
-First in the aws console created:
+First in the AWS console created:

 - s3 bucket and upload the data in it

 - IAM user

-- IAM role for redshift acess
+- IAM role for redshift access

 Second with python :

 - connected s3 bucket with my notebook

-- created config file contained all information need to create redshif cluster
+- created config file containing all information needed to create a redshift cluster

-- created redshif cluster using Using Python Infrastructure As Code (IaC)
+- created redshift cluster using Using Python Infrastructure As Code (IRC)

 - Opened a TCP port to access the cluster endpoint

 - created data model

-- copied data from s3 to redshift db
+- copied data from s3 to redshift DB

-- made simple query with sql and python
+- made a simple query with SQL and python

 - closed the connection

 - deleted Resources

   Note :